dscho15/Normal-estimation-Benchmark/README.md

 # Findings

-The results; the mean is determined for 1000 iterations of normal estimation with the same configuration using different methods.
+The findings are stated below; the mean is determined for 1000 iterations of normal estimation, with the same configuration, using different methods.
+There is a significant difference, between (1) and (2-3).

 <p align="center">
     <img src="data/results.png" alt="Kitten" title="A cute kitten" />